Arijit15091999/Kepler-planet-project/readme.md

 ```

-## to run this project type open the project folder and the  open the termial and run this commands below .
+## open the project folder and the  open the termial and run this commands below to run this project.

 ``` javascript
 npm install